-Largest Marine Protected Area in North America Created off Mexico
+Largest Marine Protected Area in North America to Be Created off Mexico

 And what's more, Mexico's fishermen should see their catches in waters outside the reserve increase, says Sala, due to spill-over of growing fish populations in the protected waters.
 That's exactly what happened around the Galápagos after fishing was restricted in 1998, turning former adversaries of the reserve into supporters.

-The reserve should also increase the amount of dive tourism to the area, which is already a $15 million business.
+The proposed reserve should also increase the amount of dive tourism to the area, which is already a $15 million business.
 Boats often leave out of the popular resort destination Cabo San Lucas, a few hundred miles away.

 Each living manta ray is worth 57 times more to Mexico's economy through increased tourism than the money received by selling its body parts to Asia, Sala's team calculated.

-Note: Editor's note: This article was last updated on October 10, 2017.